Armageddon (2008): SmackDown

 The rivalry between Michelle McCool and Maryse continued on the following edition of SmackDown when Maryse defeated Maria to earn another shot at Michelle's Divas Championship.
 On the December 26 edition of SmackDown, Maryse defeated Michelle to win her first Divas Championship in a match that Maria officiated.
 After the match ended, Michelle turned heel and attacked Maria; blaming her for the loss.

+Future

 The 2008 Armageddon was the final Armageddon PPV produced.
 In 2009, the event was discontinued and replaced by TLC: Tables, Ladders & Chairs.